wisdom-framework/wisdom-jcr/README.md

 ## Configuration

+To use wisdom-jcr, you need to configure JCROM and the JCR repository used.

+### JCROM configuration

-Configure packages that need to be mapped by JCROM in application.conf in the jcrom entry.
-Several packages can be listed there, the key used does not matter.
+  - ```packages``` Configure packages that need to be mapped by JCROM in application.conf in the jcrom entry.
+Several packages can be listed comma-separated there.
+  - ```dynamic.instantiation``` flag to enable [dynamic instantiation](https://code.google.com/p/jcrom/wiki/DynamicInstantiation) for JCROM
+  - ```clean.names``` flag to enable [automatic name cleaning](http://jcrom.googlecode.com/svn/branches/2.0.0/jcrom/apidocs/org/jcrom/Jcrom.html#Jcrom(boolean)) for JCROM
+  - ```env.repository``` the name of the repository to use with JCROM for the given environment

 ```
 jcrom {
+    packages = todo.models,todo.other.models
+    dynamic.instantiation = true
+    clean.names = true
+    dev.repository = sample-repository-dev
-    package = todo.models
+    test.repository = sample-repository-test
-    otherPackage = todo.other.models
+    prod.repository = sample-repository-prod
 }
 ```

-When using wisdom-modeshape, you must specify in application.conf the link to the modeshape configuration file for the required environnements:
+### JCR configuration

+To use wisdom-jcr, a repository matching the name of the repository specified in the JCROM configuration must be available.

+For each repository to load, you can specify a map of parameters to pass to the RepositoryFactory in the jcr configuration block.
+These parameters depends on the repository vendor.
+The following example is for the Modeshape repository factory provided with the wisdom-modeshape module:

 ```
+jcr {
-modeshape {
+    sample-repository-dev {
-    dev = modeshape-dev.json
-    test = mdoeshape-test.json
+        "org.modeshape.jcr.RepositoryName" = sample-repository-dev
-    prod = modeshape.json
+        "org.modeshape.jcr.URL" = "modeshape.json"
+    }
 }
 ```